-Donors who have spent six months or more in England, Wales, Northern Ireland, Scotland, the Channel Islands or the Isle of Man between 1980 and 1996 may not donate for the foreseeable future.
-This is due to the possibility that they may have vCJD (variant Creutzfeldt-Jakob disease), a human form of BSE or ‘mad cow disease’.
+People who spent 6 months or more in the UK between 1980 and 1996 are currently unable to donate.
+This is due to the possibility that they may have vCJD (variant ), a human form of BSE or ‘mad cow disease’.

 This condition cannot yet be tested for and may remain dormant for a very long time.
 Similar precautionary measures apply to donors in New Zealand, Canada and the USA.

-You can donate blood to the Australian Red Cross Blood Service at a variety of places, including blood donor centres or mobile units.
-Donating blood only takes around 10 minutes, but you should allow at least an hour for the whole process, which includes a personal interview and recovery time in the refreshment area.
+Donating blood only takes around 10 minutes, but you should allow at least an hour for the whole process (which includes a personal interview, recovery time and free refreshments).

-You can donate whole blood every 12 weeks, but you can donate plasma (the liquid component of blood) every two weeks.
+You can donate whole blood every 12 weeks, but you can donate plasma every 2 weeks.